karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 Most of the topics I’m going to tackle in this demo are basic stuff:

-- Monitor the performance counters as a first-level performance investigation.
+- How to monitor the application performance counters and use it as a first-level performance investigation.
-- Create a memory dump to investigate why are the threads being blocked.
+- How to create a memory dump to investigate why are the threads being blocked.
-- Take a look at the memory heap to find out why keeps growing.
+- How to investigate the contents of the memory heap to find out why the size keeps growing.
-- Obtain a cpu trace to investigate why the CPU percentage counter is spiking.
+- How to obtain a cpu trace to investigate why the CPU percentage counter is spiking.

 So, if you’re a performance veteran this post is not for you.